FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Retry this puzzle=Clicking this lets you try the same the puzzle again.
 Appears just below the box on the right-hand side of the "Training" page (http://lichess.org/training/) after you have failed the puzzle.

-This puzzle is correct and interesting=The title text (what you see when you hover the mouse over) of the upwards-pointing triangle (▴), which is a positive vote (+1) for a puzzle.
+This puzzle is correct and interesting=The mouseover text of the upwards-pointing triangle (▴), which is a positive vote (+1) for a puzzle.
 Appears in the box on the right-hand side of the "Training" page (http://lichess.org/training/) after you have succeeded or failed at the puzzle.

-This puzzle is wrong or boring=The title text (what you see when you hover the mouse over) of the downwards-pointing triangle (▾), which is a negative (-1) vote for a puzzle.
+This puzzle is wrong or boring=The mouseover text of the downwards-pointing triangle (▾), which is a negative (-1) vote for a puzzle.
 Appears in the box on the right-hand side of the "Training" page (http://lichess.org/training/) after you have succeeded or failed at the puzzle.

 Computers and computer-assisted players are not allowed to play.
 Please do not get assistance from chess engines, databases, or from other players while playing.=The text users read when creating an account.
 Appears in the registration (new account) form (http://lichess.org/signup).